 Hyperbaric oxygen therapy provides high-dose oxygen—as much as 23 times more oxygen than the body normally receives.
 This directly reverses tissue hypoxia (low oxygen).
 It also reduces swelling, removes excess nitrogen, and removes carbon monoxide or cyanide from the blood.
 It increases collagen production, capillary growth and the effectiveness of certain antibiotics, while lessening the effect of bacterial toxins and reducing scars in healing tissue.

-Patients receiving treatments lie on an adjustable cot and are sealed inside a large, clear acrylic chamber that pressurizes with 100 percent oxygen.
+Patients receiving treatments lie on an adjustable cot and are sealed inside a large, clear acrylic chamber that pressurizes with 100% oxygen.
 Each hyperbaric therapy treatment lasts approximately two hours.
 Most patients must take daily treatments to receive the full benefit of the therapy.
 Treatments stop when the patient's physician believes tissues have returned to normal.